TobleMiner/M.2-NVMe-SSD-to-miniPCIe-adapter/README.md

 option with 7628 stackup.
 The PCIe interface has been routed with that stackup in mind.

+## Limitations

+Currently this board does neither use gold plating nor edge beveling on the miniPCIe contact fingers.
+While good for cost reduction in small production runs this is not ideal.
+When ordering through JLCPCB at the time of writing the PCB would have to be adjusted (minimum size 70x70mm) to be able to get beveled edges and gold plating.

 # Use

 The following picture shows two of the adapters installed in an APU2